marcuskeenan/logs_analysis_project/README.md

 # logs_analysis_project
 ## About
 This project was created as part of my coursework for the Udacity [Full Stack Web Developer Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).
 The goal was to create a reporting tool that prints out reports (in plain text) based on the data in the database.
-This reporting tool consists of a Python program using the [psycopg2](http://initd.org/psycopg/docs/) module to connect to the PostgreSQL database called "news".
+This reporting tool consists of a Python program using the [psycopg2](http://initd.org/psycopg/docs/) module to connect to the PostgreSQL database.
 The database contains three tables: articles, authors and log.
 These tables are a representation of a log file that stores web request for the related articles.
 ```          List of relations
  Schema |   Name   | Type  |  Owner